CryptoMessiah/CryptoMessiah/README.md

-- 👋 Hi, I’m @CryptoMessiah
+- 👋 Hi, I’m Thato Syagen Mathetsa.
-- 👀 I’m interested in coding for a living ...
+- 👀 I’m intersrested in growing my digital world knowledge consumption.
+With the aim to use the acquired knowledge to develop technological solutions for our socioeconomic interferences.
-- 🌱 I’m currently learning Bcom in Business Information Systems ...
+- 🌱 Enrolled for a Bachelor of Commerce in Information Systems at the University of Johannesburg.
-- 💞️ I’m looking to collaborate on development of decentralized applications (dApps) ...
+- 💞️ I'm actively available to collaborate on sustainable project developments.
+- ✨ Skills : [c#] [Python] [Dart] [JavaScript] [SQL] [Web-development] [Flutter] [Firebase] [.NET]
 - 📫 How to reach me : mrtsm@protonmail.com ...

 <!---